Pharmacy Benefit Guide

 • How drug benefits work

 Premera members have many different drug benefit options with our plans.
-They pay a designated copay or coinsurance, depending on the “level” the drug is assigned to.
+They pay a designated copay or coinsurance, depending on the “tier” the drug is assigned to.

-Prescription medications fall into one of four categories or “levels.”
-Each level has a different copay or coinsurance.
+Prescription medications fall into one of four categories or “tiers.”
+Each tier has a different copay or coinsurance.

 Copay